waiyanhein/replace-anchor-links/README.md

 # replace-anchor-links
-This is the simple Jquery plugin that convert all text in url format within a paragraph into html anchor link format.
-This is very easy to use.
+This is a simple jQuery plugin that converts all text in URL format within a paragraph into HTML anchor link format.
+It is very easy to use.

-###Screenshot
+### Screenshot
 ![alt tag](https://github.com/waiyanhein/replace-anchor-links/blob/master/Screenshot%20(311).png)

-###Dependencies
+### Dependencies
 Only jquery is required to use this plugin

-###How to use
+### How to use
-Have a look at an example below.
+Have a look at the example below.

-####Step 1.
+#### Step 1.
 Download replace_anchor_links.min.js file and add reference in html header section as below
 ```
 <script type="text/javascript" src="/js/jquery.js"></script>
 <script type="text/javascript" src="js/replace_anchor_links.min.js"></script>
 ```

-####Step 2.
-Copy this html
+#### Step 2.
+Include this html
 ```
 <h3>First Paragraph</h3>
 <p id="paragraph-1">This is a url or link, www.google.com in a paragraph.</p>